TEETH - STRAIGHTENING TREATMENT

 Let’s explore the factors that contribute to determining the costs of your braces.

-The braces price in Malaysia is also influenced by its complexity.
+Braces price in Malaysia is also influenced by their complexity.
 The cost of treating severe cases is typically higher than that of less complex cases since they call for longer treatment durations and more frequent changes.
 Based on the degree of your orthodontic correction, your orthodontist will evaluate your specific needs and provide an approximate treatment length.

 Additional services, such as retainers, X-rays, and other diagnostic tools, can add to the overall cost.
 Retainers are typically required after treatment to maintain the alignment of your teeth.
 X-rays and other diagnostic tools are used to assess your orthodontic needs and develop a treatment plan.